Katerynukr/Shop-With-Products/README.md

 # Shop With Products
+# Description
 This is a console project that imitates a shop where clients can:
 - add products to the shop,
 - view amount of items and price
+- see and put money on account
+- pay from account
 - buy products

 ## The goal of this project